 There are a few minor problems in the film.
 As I said earlier, near the end, some plot specific choices, which I will not spoil for you, made the movie drag on for a little bit.
 There were also a couple moments that just felt odd.
 Like the normally good dialogue got a tad cheesy or the plot took a less interesting turn.

-In the end, none of “Man of Tai Chi”’s issues should keep you from enjoying what Keanu Reeves’ directorial debut has in store for the viewer.
+In the end, none of “Man of Tai Chi”’s issues kept me from enjoying what Keanu Reeves’ directorial debut had in store for the viewer.
 Not many directors have a first film that shows such a promising career, especially considering this is an actor turned director but still also an actor!
 I’m really curious to see what he’ll do next but until then, I guess I’ll just have to wait for the next big Keanu action film, “47 Ronin.”
 December can’t come any sooner.

 “Man of Tai Chi” gets an 8/10